 BIOT, building internet of things controls from lighting bulb, temperature, air quality to security.

-Embedded sensors would let them know about current status of parking space, elevators use, water system and security system.
-Thereby they can control utilization of assets by communicating with crew member of connected buildings anywhere, anytime.
+Embedded sensors would let them know about the current status of parking space, elevators use water system and security system.
+Thereby they can control utilization of assets by communicating with the crew member of connected buildings anywhere, anytime.

-Fault detection and Maintenance: It’s easy to take the initiatives and manage the situation before the incident happen rather than finding the fault and then maintaining it, once it is occurred.
+It’s easy to take the initiatives and manage the situation before the incident happens rather than finding the fault and then maintaining it, once it has occurred.

 Attached sensors in buildings would help in detecting any type of error in the machines and alert the engineers to repair the components.